Womai Song, Ph.D.

 As a scholar of the historical and contemporary experiences of “modern” Africa and Africans, my primary areas of interest include transitions in colonial and post-colonial erstwhile African German colonies.
 I am particularly interested in the legacy of the unfortunate double colonial jeopardy suffered by the former German colonies of Cameroon, Togo, Namibia, Tanzania, Rwanda and Burundi.
 Within this context, I am also keen on measuring the much-neglected role of African Women as political actors and/or constituencies in the emancipatory narratives of these states.

 In regards to the African Diaspora, I examine the intersection between the Caribbean African Diaspora and Modern Sub-Saharan Africa.
 My focus here is on the role of descendants of enslaved Africans as agents of European colonization of West and Central Africa.
-I am also venturing into the fields of historical memory (with particular interest in enslavement and colonialism in Cameroonian historical memory); Sexual Violence, Pan-Africanism and Neo-colonialism.
+I also do some work in the fields of historical memory (with particular interest in enslavement and colonialism in Cameroonian historical memory); coloniality, decoloniality, Sexual Violence, anti-Black racism, Pan-Africanism, political assassinations, and Neo-colonialism in Africa and the global African world.

 Published works